 Risk with bridging

 Our specialists would advise bridging loans as a last resort.
 If you’re unable to remortgage or withdraw funds elsewhere, then a bridging loan may be your only option.
 The advice is based on the fact that bridging finance has very high rates.
-In the worst case scenario, if your plan didn’t go as expected, you could be left with an ever-increasing debt.
+In the worst-case scenario, if your plan didn’t go as expected, you could be left with ever-increasing debt.

 Check with your advisor to see if a remortgage is possible to withdraw funds from equity.
-If speed is key in securing your property deal, then bridging finance or a personal loan may be the only options.
-Read more about how a remortgage can release equity here.
+If speed is important in securing your property deal, then bridging finance or a personal loan may be the only options.

 Speak to a specialist bridging advisor

 Always speak to a specialist broker.
 Regardless of whether it’s bridging finance or a standard mortgage, a broker can save you time and money.
-As bridging is considered to be high risk, using the expertise of a broker is further vital.
+As bridging is considered to be high risk, using the expertise of a broker becomes essential.